JDRaftKeeper/RaftKeeper/README.md

 RaftKeeper data resides in memory and provides snapshot + operation log data persistence capabilities.
-The execution framework adopts pipeline and batch execution methods to greatly improve system throughput, see benchmark for details.
+The execution framework adopts pipeline and batch execution methods to greatly improve system throughput, see [Benchmark](benchmark%2FBenchmark.md) for details.

 RaftKeeper is derived from [ClickHouse](https://github.com/ClickHouse/ClickHouse) and take [NuRaft](https://github.com/eBay/NuRaft) as Raft implementation.